jmac156/jmac156.github.io/index.md

 The First piece of the project is a web interface for entering Reviews.
 There is a simple page to enter a review in a Form.

-You can see the Site at http://www.geocities.ws/petercler/index.html.
+You can see the Site hosted on [Geocities](http://www.geocities.ws/petercler/index.html).

 You can read the report on this part of the project at this [link](https://tinyurl.com/ya26qbmu).